Candida Albicans: Top 10 Herbs and Supplements to Beat it

 As has been mentioned a few times already in this article, candida has a tendency to develop a biofilm that protects itself within the gut.
 Breaking down this biofilm is an important part of getting rid of it fully.

-In addition to some of the herbs mentioned so far, proteolytic enzymes are excellent for breaking down biofilms.
-One enzyme in particular, serrapeptidase, is great for breaking through biofilm so that the other antimicrobial herbs can reach the candida albicans overgrowth.
+In addition to some of the herbs mentioned so far, enzymes are excellent for breaking down biofilms.
+The Candida product contains cellulase and hemi-cellulase which are great for breaking through biofilm so that the other antimicrobial herbs can reach the candida albicans overgrowth.

 If you are going to target candida albicans, there will be some level of toxic waste that is released during the die-off.
 Depending on the extent of your infection and your detoxification abilities, you may or may not experience symptoms of die off.

 Regardless, I always recommend using activated charcoal during this process to bind to toxins in the gut and help remove them before they become reabsorbed.